ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 </p>

 RiBL% is the percentage of reads in the blacklisted regions.
-Blacklisted regions are genomic regions mostly comprising of repeats that have excessively high signal in NGS experiments and add noise to the true signal.
+Blacklisted regions are genomic regions mostly comprising of repeats that have excessively high signals in NGS experiments and add noise to the true signal.
 It is best to have low RiBL percentages.
 For our dataset, we observe the same in the report summary as well as in the plot.

 **Enrichment in expected genomic regions**